stargatedaw/stargate/docs/CONTRIB.md

 # Copyright assignment
-All contributions to this project that could be considered copyrighted will have their copyright transfered to the project owner.
+All contributions to this project that could be considered copyrighted will have their copyright transferred to the project owner.
 The project owner may use these contributions under licenses other than the project license, including selling commercial versions of the software.
 The project owner does not intend to change the project license, but reserves the right to do